fczanetti/loan_api/README.md

 Welcome to Loan API.

 This is an API that can be used to manage loans from banks to clients.
 The clients, once authenticated, are able to create, read, update and delete their loans.
-When creating a new loan, the client/user has to inform the value, interest rate and the bank responsible for loaning the money.
+When creating a new Loan, the client/user has to inform the value, interest rate, number of installments to quit the Loan and the bank responsible for loaning the money.
 Users can also create, read, update and delete payments related to their loans.

 When retrieving a Loan, users can also view how much they still own to the bank, and this value is calculated based on the interest rate, value and number of installments informed when creating the loan.
 Also, if there is any payments related to the Loan retrieved, the owned value (unpaid value) will be discounted.

-**This API is still in construction, and more details will be inserted in the future.**

 You can check the project instructions/requirements [on this link](https://github.com/fczanetti/loan_api/blob/main/project_instructions.md).